You are here

 MLIT202 Intermediate Italian II

 Prerequisite(s): MLIT 201 or three-four years of high school Italian

 This course is designed to help improve students' communication skills in Italian and to help their understanding of Italian culture.
 During class they will be required to participate in practical oral drills, group activities, pronunciation and listening comprehension exercises to learn and practice how to express themselves in real- life situations.
 There will be regular meetings with a peer tutors for one-on-one conversations.

 With a theoretical and hands-on approach, this intermediate course offers the opportunity for students to increase all four language skills (aural-oral/reading/writing/grammar) while at the same experiencing the culture firsthand.
 Students will attend classes every day and, under the supervision of a Bentley Modern Language faculty member will visit various sites.
 These visits will offer students a chance to appreciate the history and culture of Italy.
 This course will fulfill the same requirements for the Modern Language intermediate course depending on language placement.
 Therefore, it can fulfill the Arts and Sciences language requirement, or LSM Global Perspective language courses, as well as Modern Language Italian minor requirements.

 Prerequisite(s): MLIT 202 or four-plus years of high school Italian

 In this advanced course, students consider how Italy and Italian identity have been represented through films from the 1940s to today.
 Students are particularly encouraged to discuss these works on a historical, political, economic and cultural level.
-Major themes considered are: Fascism, the "Southern Italian" question, migration, la dolce vita and the economic boom, gender roles, the intellectual, immigration, the fight against organized crime.
+Major themes considered are: Fascism, the "Southern Italian" question, migration, la Dolce Vita and the economic boom, gender roles, the intellectual, immigration, and the fight against organized crime.

 MLIT401 Directed Study in Italian